Eswar210/Resume-HTML/README.md

 1. Clone or download this repository.
 2. Open the `resume.html` file in any modern web browser.

-### How to Add this to Your GitHub Repository:

-1. **Navigate to your repository** on GitHub.
-2. **Create or edit `README.md`**:
-   - If you don't have a `README.md` file, click on "Add file" and then select "Create new file."
-   - Name the file `README.md`.
-   - Copy and paste the above content into the file.
-3. **Commit changes**:
-   - Add a commit message like "Add README.md with project overview."
-   - Commit the file to your repository.

-Now, when anyone visits your GitHub repository, they will see this detailed description, and it will help them understand the project, how to use it, and the technologies behind it.

-Let me know if you need any additional help!

 ```bash
 git clone https://github.com/eswar210/Resume-HTML.git
 cd Resume-HTML